MorpheusI0/assistml/readme.md

 <img src="./assistML_archi.png"/>

 ## Reproducibility

 The following steps need to be carried out to run the prototype of AssistML and reproduce the evaluation setup:

 1. Clone the repository.
-2. Satisfy dependencies.
-3. Create repository in Mongo with the provided data.
-4. Launch the API (”assist.R”) and web interface (”assist dashboard.py”).
+2. Launch the docker compose configuration
-5. In a web browser go to http://localhost:8050
+3. In a web browser go to http://localhost:8080
-6. To reproduce evaluation setting q-steel-20, watch the video q-steel-20.mkv (see below).
+4. To reproduce evaluation setting q-steel-20, watch the video q-steel-20.mkv (see below).
 Other evaluation settings can be reproduced in a similar manner.

 ## System Requirements